Posts Tagged ‘antibiotics’

 A client relayed a story to me on how they had to take their four year old ninety pound hunting dog to an emergency clinic because she had been bitten by a copperhead.
 The bill ended up being just under $2000, with the fee for the anti-venom comprising nearly half of that amount.
 No doubt the anti-venom helped speed the recovery process in this particular case, but the dog would have probably done just fine without it.
 And at $300 to $500 a vial, with multiple vials sometimes needed, it can add up fast.

-I have to say that in over twenty years of veterinary practice (with over ten years as an emergency clinician), I’ve treated multiple cases of snakebite (mostly copperheads and water moccasins) and never used anti-venom.
+In over twenty years of veterinary practice (with over ten years as an emergency clinician), I’ve treated multiple cases of snakebite (mostly copperheads and water moccasins) and never used anti-venom.
 I never lost a patient either.
-Does this mean it’s never needed?
+Does this mean it’s never needed? (from Veterinary Insider)

 “Never” is a strong word.
 Here are a few scenerios where anti-venom might come in handy: